 Configure GCP Private Service Connect with the Cloud API

 This guide is for configuring GCP Private Service Connect using the Redpanda Cloud API.
-See Configure Private Service Connect in the Cloud UI if you want to set up the endpoint service using the UI.
+To configure and manage Private Service Connect on an existing public cluster, you must use the Cloud API.
+See Configure Private Service Connect in the Cloud UI if you want to set up the endpoint service using the Redpanda Cloud UI.

 The Redpanda GCP Private Service Connect service provides secure access to Redpanda Cloud from your own VPC.
 Traffic over Private Service Connect does not go through the public internet because a Private Service Connect connection is treated as its own private GCP service.
 While your VPC has access to the Redpanda VPC, Redpanda cannot access your VPC.